rptynan/dotfiles/README.md

 # Rptynan's Dotfiles

-Dotfiles I have used and tweaked for the past couple of years.
+Dotfiles I use.
 They're simple and optimized for a 13" laptop and somewhat stolen from @Sirupsen.

 ## Setup